The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 Andri and Baby O

 Your baby's brain is counting on movement to develop properly.
 Every minute on their tummy builds neural pathways.
-Every minute in a container destroys them.
+Every minute in a container is a missed opportunity.

 Frequently Asked Questions